bmad4ever/Bmad-Keyboard-Stuff/ahk/Caps/README.md

 You can check whether Auto Mode is active or not by the script's icon.

-Additional settings may be tweaked at the "User config." section of the script.
+Additional settings may be tweaked at the "User Config." section of the script.

 ## Programming Commands

 Commands to convert between different programming conventions.

-In order to use the commands listed below, set ProgrammerCommands to true in the "User config." section of the script.
+In order to use the commands listed below, set ProgrammerCommands to true in the "User Config." section of the script.

 ```
 ProgrammerCommands := True